jadijadi/linuxlearner/content/course/lpic1/1093_basic_network_troubleshooting.md

 ping: unknown host google.com
 ````

 Aha!
 We found the problem.
 In this case I have a correct IP address, I can ping 4.2.2.4 but I can not ping google.com with the error message "unknown host".
-This means my computer can not translate google.com to its IP address; this is an DNS issue:
+This means my computer can not translate google.com to its IP address; this is a DNS issue:

 ````
 [jadi@funlife ~]$ cat /etc/resolv.conf